Forum Jump:

 Resaca Battlefield.

 11 a.m., General Newton arrived at Dalton; head of his column just coming into town.
 11.20 a.m., General Wood arrived; head of his column just coming into town.
-12 m., Generals Newton's and Wood's columns passed through town; at same time directed General Newton to leave a regiment to hold the town and protect the depot.
+12 midnight, Generals Newton's and Wood's columns passed through town; at same time directed General Newton to leave a regiment to hold the town and protect the depot.

 [Image: Nmky9H7.jpg]